The mestiza muse

 If you’re not comfortable with trimming your hair yourself, go to a professional hairstylist and have them do it for you.

-How To Prevent Hair Split Ends In Curly Hair
+How to Prevent Hair Split Ends in Curly Hair

 Split ends are the worst and are a pain to deal with.
 Getting rid of split ends takes a lot of work and lots of love, but with the right products and hair care routine, you can say goodbye to split ends and say hello to healthy, bouncy curls.